-Trademarks are important for obtaining the legal rights to exclusive use of a design or brand of a business.
-This prevents other people or companies from marketing identical or similar brands, products or services, and allows you to take legal action against third parties if needed.
-It’s important to do this at the earliest possible stage when incorporating a company in Paraguay.
+Deciding to register a trademark in Paraguay is vital for securing legal rights to the exclusive use of your business’s brand or design.
+It serves as a protective measure, preventing others from marketing identical or similar brands, products, or services.
+Moreover, it grants you the ability to take legal action against third parties if necessary.
+It is imperative to initiate this process at the earliest stage of incorporating a company in Paraguay.

 Table of Contents